amazon-ion/ion-docs/docs/decimal.md

 # [Docs][docs]/ {{ page.title }}

 Amazon Ion supports a decimal numeric type to allow accurate representation of base-10 floating point values such as currency amounts.
+An Ion Decimal has arbitrary precision and scale.
 This representation preserves significant trailing zeros when converting between text and binary forms.

 Decimals are supported in addition to the traditional base-2 floating point type (see Ion `float`).
 This avoids the loss of exactness often incurred when